NeilW/systems-dining/README.md

 become hungry.

 Once a philosopher reaches the hungry target, they check if they have both forks.
-If not they email the relevant dining neighbour(s) a 'fork request' asking for the shared fork.
+If not they email the relevant dining neighbour(s) a "fork request" asking for the shared fork.

-A sendmail '.forward' file runs a mail processor for each email received.
+A sendmail `.forward` file runs a mail processor for each email received.

 For each fork request related to a sender
 - if we are thinking and we have the fork, we delete the fork and send a fork response back.